madetheforcebewithyou/redux-knife-manager/README.md

 console.log(counterKnife.selector.getNum(store.getState()));

 // 7.
-Reducer should be also work well store.dispatch(counterKnife.action.increase({ value: 10 }));
+Reducer should also work well store.dispatch(counterKnife.action.increase({ value: 10 }));

 // You can get the num value of counterKnife via the following statement